jodal/pyspotify/docs/audiosink.rst

   installed and the Python binding `pyaudio
   <http://people.csail.mit.edu/hubert/pyaudio/>`_.
 The PortAudio library is
   available for both Linux, Mac OS X, and Windows.

+- :class:`spotify.audiosink.gstreamer.GstreamerSink`

+  Requires a system with `Gstreamer <http://gstreamer.freedesktop.org/>`_ installed and the Python bindings gst-python.
+The Gstreamer library is available for both Linux, Mac OS X, and Windows.
+Though, it isn't always trivial to install Gstreamer.